hkust-spark/sparkrtc-public/README.md

 SparkRTC is built on WebRTC.
 The major difference is the goal -- SparkRTC is designed for ultra low latency, with coordinations across a series of modules in WebRTC.
+SparkRTC follows the license of WebRTC, and is open-source, free to use, and only for research purpose.

 **WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.